As the name of the company suggests, FreeTaxUSA is a free tax software that files simple-to-advanced federal tax returns at no cost.

 Founded in 2001 by a CPA and a team of professional software developers, FreeTaxUSA is one of the fastest growing tax websites online today, says Gause.
 Owned by TaxHawk, Inc., the company is an authorized IRS e-file provider.
 Gause says, “We’ve filed over 18 Million tax returns, and we have over 84,000 positive reviews from our customers.”

-Research reveals that taxpayers get the same tax refund using FreeTaxUSA that they would get using TurboTax, explains Gause.
+Research reveals that taxpayers get the same tax refund using FreeTaxUSA as they would be receiving on TurboTax, explains Gause.
 But by using FreeTaxUSA, he adds, customers don’t have to upgrade and pay more to file their federal taxes.

 “This means customers with itemized deductions, self-employment income, or other complex returns can file their federal return without paying anything.”